-Enjoy a fun-filled learning getaway—socializing, classes, golf and sunshine with your UB family on Jan.
-19-21, 2020.
+Enjoy a fun-filled learning getaway—socializing, classes, golf and sunshine with your UB family.

 Who doesn’t love learning new things from experts and meeting new people, while basking in Florida sunshine?
 We’ve created UB Winter College to provide UB alumni and friends the opportunity to learn in a resort setting.